ssriram1978/openALPR_MEC/README.md

 or
  b) modifying existing applications (known as application splitting).

-In this paper, we first review the current MEC architecture introduced by ISG, and then propose an alternative light weight mobile edge computing architecture which utilizes existing Linux kernel mechanisms, namely: Traffic Control (TC) utilities, and network Namespaces.
+A light weight mobile edge computing architecture which utilizes existing Linux kernel mechanisms, namely: Traffic Control (TC) utilities, and network Namespaces are used in this edge compute application (openALPR) hosted on MEC.

-Our solution is able to:
+This solution is able to:
   i) deploy real-time applications onto mobile edge  device without any modification to meet their low
      latency requirements;
  ii) provide computational offloading from either  battery powered mobile devices or back end
      services in cloud;
 iii) potentially convert any Linux based network devices   (e.g. Wifi router, eNodeB) into application server without introducing new hardware.

-The talk will go into details on how the Linux facilities are used.

 OPEN ALPR MEC POC: